bvbohnen/X4_Customizer/Documentation.md

     Behavior:
     * disable_cleanup_and_writeback
       - Bool, if True then cleanup from a prior run and any final writes will be skipped.
-      - For use when testing transforms without modifying files.
+      - For use when testing plugins without modifying files.
       - Defaults to False
-    * skip_all_transforms
+    * skip_all_plugins
-      - Bool, if True all transforms will be skipped.
+      - Bool, if True all plugins will be skipped.
       - For use during cleaning mode.
       - Defaults to False
     * developer